williamngan/react-pts-canvas/README.md

 `PtsCanvasLegacy` component provides the following props:

+- `name`
+  - The css class name of the container `<div>`.
+Default value is "pts-react".
+Use this class name to set custom styles in your .css file.
 - `background`
   - background fill color of the canvas.
 Default value is "#9ab".
 - `resize`